 Smashcut provides two pacing options -- Standard and Accelerated.

-Our standard 16-week course requires about 1.5 - 2 hours of work per day.
+Our Standard 16-week course requires about 1.5 - 2 hours of work per day.
 Students are expected to complete daily viewing assignments and other projects.
 These tasks will include writing assignments and lots of hands-on work to build and demonstrate learned skills — from lighting exercises to camera techniques to editing.
 We suggest the 16-week program if you have a busy schedule, a day job, or need more flexibility to complete assignments.
 Our Accelerated 8-week program follows the same curriculum as the Standard 16-week program, but at a faster pace.
 It requires between 3-5 hours a day of work and is perfect for people who have plenty of time to dedicate to their Smashcut viewing assignments and projects.
+The Pre-Summer College program is offered at the 8-week pace and follows a cirriculum identical to the Standard and Accelerated paces.

 Smashcut provides a guide for students to explore the world of filmmaking via detailed lessons, instructional films, hands-on assignments and weekly mentor-student sessions conducted on our video platform.
 Students will be creating “early and often” -- writing, shooting, and editing work based on course assignments.
 They will also work with video files provided by Smashcut.
 Some assignments will be short hands-on exercises designed to provide practical production and screenwriting skills.
 Others will be self-contained projects that can stand on their own as short examples of student work.
 At the end of the program, each student will complete a final short film or screenplay.